grabmy/laravel-api-builder/README.md

 ## What this API generator doesn't do

 - Table with multiple fields as primary key
-- Change the path of generated files
+- Change the path of generated files (models, controllers ...)

 ## TODO